 Securities selection emphasises understanding details of each holding as a means of determining its present and future value.
 Such detailed research demands a lot of costly resources, such as human capital, and a lot of time, to execute.
 Beyond just the costs involved, the results of deciding whether to invest in a particular security day in and day out leads only to incremental, if any, profit.

 According to the mid-2016 SPIVA US Scorecard, 94.58% of US domestic equity fund managers who participate in active fund management have underperformed the relevant passive index benchmark in the past 5 years.
 In other words, only about 5% of active fund managers delivered positive returns against their benchmark.
 Data for other countries and time periods are comparable.

 Not sure about you, but we didn't like the sound of those odds.

 With an asset allocation strategy, we can focus on maintaining the level of risk generated by the combination of growth and protective assets in a given portfolio instead of on the individual performance of each asset.
 We apply asset allocation to an investment framework that makes decisions based on macroeconomic data.
-The macroeconomic data come in, and our system determines what asset combination is best for achieving the risk level you indicated.
-So, if the economic environment changes to, say, a recession, the system would change the combination of assets you have to maintain the risk level you want.
+The macroeconomic data comes in, and our system determines what asset combination is best for achieving the risk level you indicated.
+So, if the economic environment changes to, say, a recession, the system would change the combination of assets you have to maintain your chosen risk level.